owainow/aro-migration-hackathon-run/docs/readme.md

 Your pipelines are triggered on commits, PR's or through manual triggers.

 **Advanced Deployment Options:**
+- Consider using your pipeline to manage the app deployment not just the build.
 - Consider setting up multiple environments (dev, staging, production)
 - Implement Blue/Green deployment for zero-downtime updates
 - Add post-deployment health checks to verify successful deployment